Connect with a certified trainer for free

 Non-operative treatment

 Most people who develop a frozen shoulder will not require surgery.
-While it may take a long time for the symptoms to resolve, usually with time and conservative treatments designed to decrease pain and restore range of motion, the frozen shoulder will resolve.
+While it may take a long time for the symptoms to resolve, usually, with time and conservative treatments designed to decrease pain and restore range of motion, the frozen shoulder will resolve.
 There are two types of pain that people experience when dealing with a frozen shoulder.
-Stretching pain, as long as it gentle and short-duration, can be beneficial.
+Stretching pain can be beneficial as long as it is gentle and short-duration.
 Consistent stretching can help to regain motion.
-Resistance pain, such as with lifting, is generally to be avoided, as it may delay recovery.
+Resistance pain, like that caused by lifting, should generally be avoided, as it can slow recovery after adhesive capsulitis.

 These treatments are: